peterennis/ae-lfs-dw/README.md

 ## How to get started

-Run this to build the Dockerfile and enter the host environment.
+Run the following commands to build the Dockerfile and enter the host environment:

 ```
 docker build --tag lfs .